100% Pass Rate in NCLEX-RN Four Years in a Row

 National Council Licensure Examination (NCLEX-RN) on their first

 received a perfect pass rate.
-The average pass-rate for first-time test

 1. BSN program completion rates for students entering into the professional phase of the nursing program and graduating within 6 semesters are at a minimum of 70% or higher.